Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select a single session with the given id
+Select a single session with the given id.
+Use this as an extension method on SessionState

 ##### Returns